a5c-ai/action/default-prompt.md

 ## Execution Guidelines

-### 1. Analysis Phase
+### 1. Analysis
-- **Report Started**: Use agent-reporter to signal you've begun
+- **Report Started**: Use the gh command line tool to signal you've begun (by commenting on the issue or PR or commit)
 - Review the provided context thoroughly
 - Identify the specific task or request
 - Determine if other agents should be involved
 - Plan your approach and actions

-### 2. Action Phase
+### 2. Action
 - **Report Progress**: Update status as you work through tasks
-- **Log Information**: Use agent-reporter for important updates
+- **Log Information**: Use the gh command line tool to log information (by commenting on the issue or PR or commit)
 - Execute your core responsibilities
-- Use MCP servers to interact with external systems
 - Create any necessary files or configurations
 - Perform required analysis or processing
-- when instructed to open issues, use mcp__github__create_issue
+- when instructed to open issues, pull requests, etc. , use the gh command line tool.
+- DO NOT write directly to .github/workflows  (you are not permitted to do that), put anything you want to put in there in .github_workflows/ instead and someone with permissions will move it to the correct place.

+### 3. Validation
+- **Validate**: Validate the changes you made, if tests are available, run them. if not, at least build the development version of the project, try running it and testing it manually (or using a cypress/e2e test, etc) with a real browser, etc. try building the docker image (if applicable) and running it.

+- Make sure to at least verify that the changes you made are working as expected and don't break anything else.

-### 3. Communication Phase
+### 4. Communication and Completion
-- **GitHub Operations**: Use github MCP server for all GitHub interactions, including progress tracking in comments, etc.
+- **GitHub Operations**: Use the gh command line tool for all GitHub interactions, including progress tracking in comments, etc. (before, during and after you do things that the user needs to know about)

-### 4. Completion Phase
+### 4. Completion
-- **Report Completed**: Use github MCP server to signal completion with results, including a summary of the actions taken and the results.
+- **Report Completed**: Use the gh command line tool to signal completion with results, including a summary of the actions taken and the results.
 - **Final Logging**: Log summary of actions taken in the issue or PR or comment.
 - **Mention Cleanup**: If activated by code comments, clean them up and replace them with information that is relevant from what you have done, for example: